-Communication with parents and carers is extremely importance to us.
+Communication with parents and carers is extremely important to us.
 Please ensure that the school has your up to date contact details.

-Key contact details
+Key contact points

-- Website www.williamtyndale-islington.co.uk - 'In The Loop' monthly school newsletter (please let the office staff know if you need a paper copy or would prefer the newsletter e-mailed to you) - Twitter account: @WTyndaleprimary - \circ $\;$ Noticeboards outside classrooms and in the playground $\;$ - F&SA noticeboards - o School text we text reminders and important/emergency messages to your mobile - Subject-specific parent workshops - o Telephone number (Main office) 0207 226 6803 - Telephone number (Kids' Club) 0207 354 6106 - o E-mail address admin@williamtyndale.islington.sch.uk
+- Website www.williamtyndale-islington.co.uk - o Twitter account: @WTyndaleprimary - Notice Boards outside classrooms and in the playground - o F&SA (Family and Staff Association) noticeboards - o School text we text reminders and important/emergency messages to your mobile - o Telephone number (Main office) 0207 226 6803 - Telephone number (Kids' Club) 07398 006395 - o E-mail address parentmessages@williamtyndale.islington.sch.uk

-Emergencies: It is essential that the school is kept informed of any changes of address or telephone number.
+Emergencies: It is essential that the school is kept informed of any changes of address or telephone number(s).
 Please ensure that the school office has a number where a parent or nominated person can be contacted at any time during the day.
 We will need 3 emergency contacts.
 It is very distressing for your child if we are unable to contact anyone in cases of sickness or injury.